Planning Tool · Not a Proposal

 Full-time for programme durationOwns the executive sponsor relationship, AI Operating Model, and programme-level decisions.
 In early-stage programmes, typically the most senior person on the account.

-1–2 specialists, full-time Phases 1–3Each specialist owns a cluster of departments — building their Claude Projects, prompt templates, Skills, and custom workflows.
+1–2 specialists, full-time Phases 1–3Each specialist owns a cluster of departments — building their AI projects, prompt templates, custom GPTs or skills, and custom workflows on your chosen platform.
 Scales with the number of departments in scope.

 Technical Lead

-3 weeks intensive (Phase 1), then advisoryClaude Enterprise configuration, SSO, security controls, and data integrations.
+3 weeks intensive (Phase 1), then advisoryAI platform configuration (Claude Enterprise, ChatGPT Enterprise, or equivalent), SSO, security controls, and data integrations.
 Heaviest involvement during Phase 1 setup — mostly done once the infrastructure is live.

 Change Lead